 Choirs with which Paul has worked include the Grange Choral Society in Christchurch, Taunton Camerata, Sherborne School Music Society and East Cornwall Bach Choir.
 Paul has also been Chorusmaster to Dorset Opera and Associate Conductor to the 1994 Reigate Summer School.
 He has conducted the Dorset Guild of Singers in the Wessex Hall, Poole in performances of Verdi’s Requiem and Handel’s Israel in Egypt and also led workshops on South American Baroque music for the South West Early Music Forum.

 Paul has been actively involved locally in leading choral music for many years, in particular as Musical Director of Sherborne Chamber Choir for much of its existence.
-He has been Director of Music of Sherborne Abbey since 2006, where he is responsible for its thriving choir of men and boys and conducting them for two choral services each week in a wide range of repertoire.
+He has just retired as Director of Music of Sherborne Abbey, where for 13 years he was responsible for building a thriving choir of adults and boys, conducting them for two choral services each week in a wide range of repertoire and undertaking recordings and a number of tours.
 He has been Musical Director of Sherborne Festival Chorus since its formation in 2006, giving annual performances with them in Sherborne Abbey Festival of major choral works.